epixinvites/wayventure/README.md

 # Welcome to Wayventure's development branch!

-### NOTE: The project is currently halted for a month or two while I study deeper into C++
+### NOTE: The project is currently under the early state of reconstruction.
+Please stay tuned as I am currently rewriting the entire game into 3D.

 ### Please only try to compile the released versions, I usually commit broken code